High School

 In this course students will learn a combination of rational numbers, patterns, integers and geometry.
 A preparation for one and two step equations and inequalities.
 Guided Problem Solving strategies provide the tools needed for the students to be effective and independent learned.
 Fractions, rational numbers and operations lead to the skills needed for solving algebraic equations.

-Algebra I (8) MAT82 1 Credit Grade 8
+Algebra I 8

-Algebra I (8) MAT82 1 Credit Grade 8
+Algebra I 8

 This course consists of a solid foundation of Algebra 1.
 A review of rational numbers, integers, and real number sets allow the student to solve equations, inequalities and make use of functions for the first time.
 Real world applications allow for more abstract algebraic concepts to be introduced.